Close Button

 There may be more than one OCASE applicant on a production as more than one company may have performed eligible digital animation / visual effects activities.
 Ontario Creates will issue a Certificate of Eligibility to each eligible company for their own expenditures.

 • OCASE is based on your fiscal year.
-Your claim must be based on actual expenditures, not projections, so you should submit your claim after the close of your financial year when all eligible activities are completed and a DVD of the work done is available.
+Your claim must be based on actual expenditures, not projections, so you should submit your claim after the close of your financial year when all eligible activities are completed and a copy of the work done is available.
 You may include any eligible productions with work done in that fiscal year, so there may be several projects claimed.
 If one production spans several years, you may include it on successive applications, as long as you claim only actual payments made within the fiscal period relevant to each application.

 Ontario Creates does not impose a deadline for OCASE applications, but there are taxation deadlines that may preclude receiving a tax credit for your year.
 Please check in with the Canada Revenue Agency if you’re unsure whether you’re still eligible to file or amend your corporate tax return.
 (Canada Revenue Agency Film Services Unit: (1-833-446-0934)